MetaMask/metamask-docs/snaps/reference/keyring-api/interface-api.md

   - `callGasLimit`: `string` - Amount of gas to allocate to the main execution call.
   - `verificationGasLimit`: `string` - Amount of gas to allocate to the verification step.
-  - `preVerificationGas`: `string` - Amount of gas to compensate the bundler for pre-verification execution, to pay for callData, and to account for overhead that can't be tracked on-chain.
+  - `preVerificationGas`: `string` - Amount of gas to compensate the bundler for pre-verification execution, to pay for `callData`, and to account for overhead that can't be tracked on-chain.
 - `dummySignature`: `string` - Dummy `signature`.
 - `dummyPaymasterAndData`: `string` - Dummy `paymasterAndData`.
 - `bundlerUrl`: `string` - Bundler URL.